Custom Fabrication Course and Class Descriptions

 Street Rod and Custom Fabrication

-Learn the techniques used to create customized vehicles.
-Students use hand tools to work with sheet metal and bend it to fit a vehicle for structural repairs.
-The course includes an overview of painting techniques so that students can add customized special effects, like pinstriping and airbrushing.
+Students learn the techniques used to create customized vehicles using hand tools to work with sheet metal by bending it to fit a vehicle for structural repairs.
+The course also includes an overview of painting techniques so that students can add customized special effects, like pinstriping and airbrushing.
 Students develop the ability to work with sheet metal while keeping it strong and practice using basic finishing tools.

 Custom Fabrication and Chassis Design